KxSystems/docs/docs/ml/toolkit/xval.md

   .tsroll             Roll-forward cross validation
 ```

-!!!notes
-	* Within the following examples `.ml.xval.fitscore` is used extensively to fit models and return the score achieved on validation/test data.
+Within the following examples `.ml.xval.fitscore` is used extensively to fit models and return the score achieved on validation/test data.
 This function can be replaced by a user-defined alternative for tailored applications, for example a function to fit on training data and predict outputs for new data.

-	* As of toolkit version 0.1.3, the distribution of cross validation functions is invoked at console initialization.
-If a process is started with `$q -s -4 -p 4321`, then the cross validation library will automatically make 4 worker processes available to execute jobs.
+As of version 0.1.3, the distribution of cross validation functions is invoked at console initialization.
+If a process is started with `$q -s -4 -p 4321`, then the cross validation library will automatically make four worker processes available to execute jobs.

 ## `.ml.xval.gridsearch`